dux/fez/README.md

   }

   connect() {
-    // Cde(this) will return pointer to first root CDE component.
+    // Fez(this) will return pointer to first root FEZ component.
-    // If you want to target specific one by name, add it as second argument -> Cde(this, 'ui-time2') this.root.innerHTML = `
+    // If you want to target specific one by name, add it as second argument -> Fez(this, 'ui-time2') this.root.innerHTML = `
       ${this.attrs.city}:
       <span class="time">${new Date()}</span>
       &mdash;
-      <button onclick="Cde(this).refresh()">refresh</button>
+      <button onclick="Fez(this).refresh()">refresh</button>
     `

-    // use CDE internal setInterval, It is auto cleared when node is removed from DOM. this.setInterval(this.updateTime, 1000)
+    // use FEZ internal setInterval, It is auto cleared when node is removed from DOM. this.setInterval(this.updateTime, 1000)
   }
 })